intgr/posix-acl/README.md

 * Added methods `into_raw`, `from_raw` for converting to/from raw `acl_t` pointer (#21).
   Thanks to @aidanhs!
-* Documentation tweaks & code cleanups.
+* Documentation tweaks & code cleanups

 ##### 0.4.0 (2020-03-10)
 This release is fully API-compatible with 0.3.0.